steadybit/action-kit/examples/nodejs-logging-attack/README.md

-# Custom Attack Example: Logging
+# Attack Example: Logging

-A tiny custom attack implementation which exposes the required HTTP APIs and logs all interactions with it to the console.
-If you are new to Steadybit's custom attacks, this example app will help you understand the fundamental contracts and control flows.
+A tiny attack implementation which exposes the required HTTP APIs and logs all interactions with it to the console.
+If you are new to Steadybit's attacks, this example app will help you understand the fundamental contracts and control flows.

 ## Starting the example